-For further information, call (901) 448-7099.
+For additional information contact (901) 448-8772.
 Deadline for application is February 28.

-Summer Science Institute
+Summer Science Institute (SSI)

-The Health Careers Program (HCP) Office is offering an un-paid two week Summer Science Institute (SSI) for incoming junior and senior high school students.
+HCP offers an un-paid two week Summer Science Institute (SSI) for incoming junior and senior high school students.
 Outstanding high school students with strong academics, citizenship, community involvement, and commitment to pursuing a career in the sciences are invited to apply.
 Classroom lectures, experiential learning activities and exposure to the academic programs at The University of Tennessee Health Sciences Center (UTHSC) will be provided.
 Students will participate in a variety of activities such as: fetal pig dissection, medical tours of local centers, career development workshops, a community service project, and an introduction to research.
 This highly competitive program will allow students to demonstrate an understanding of comportment, attire, and communication skills, verbal and written, that contribute to academic and career success.
 Space is available on a first come, first served basis until all seats are filled for both sessions.
-Session 1: June 15-June 26th, 2009 and Session 2: June 26-July 10th, 2009